-- The Fort Tuthill County Campgrounds is reserved for Overland Experience and VIP Weekend Pass With Camping attendees only during the event weekend.
-This area is nearest to the Exhibitor Midway and is a mix of basic (no hook-ups), and spots with water spigots, grills, and fire rings.
+- The Fort Tuthill County Campgrounds is reserved Premium Weekend Pass With Camping attendees only during the event weekend.

 - Day Pass attendees (those visiting for only one day) ARE NOT eligible for camping.

 - Organized group camping is not available.
+Campsites are assigned on a first-come, first-served basis.
 If you’d like to camp with your group, we recommend you all arrive together to be placed together.